bradygaster/downr/Server/wwwroot/posts/add-ingress-controller/index.md

 kubectl get service -l app=nginx-ingress --namespace ingress
 ```

-Within a few moments you should see the `EXTERNAL-IP` column update to reflect the public IP address you created earlier.
+Within a few moments, you should see the `EXTERNAL-IP` column update to reflect the public IP address you created earlier.

 ![External IP ready](media/external-ip-ready.png)

-When you browse to the FQDN you created and mapped to the public IP address, you reach the AKS cluster and the nginx controller, but aren't being shown any UI yet, since we've not yet mapped the ingress to any individual services.
+When you browse to the FQDN you created and mapped to the public IP address, you reach the AKS cluster and the NGINX controller.
+The UI doesn't appear yet because we haven't yet mapped the ingress to any individual services.

 ![Browse to controller](media/browse-to-controller.png)